Prairie Sky Butterfly Restoration Project

 The Prairie Sky Butterfly Lab is planning a new Blue Karner Habitat Restoration Project.
 The Karner is a flagship species of our globally imperiled pine-oak savanna ecosystems.
 Oak savannas are characterized by prairie plants dispersed among stands of widely spaced oak trees.
 Pine barrens are typified by structurally diverse vegetation dominated by scrub oaks and red pines interspersed with grassy openings with wild lupine and nectar plants.
 Our prairie boarders the Karner blue High Potential Range (HPR) in Wisconsin, as defined by a probability model developed by the Forest Landscape Ecology Lab at UW-Madison.
 There is a high compatibility of our ecosystem (Pine-Oak Savanna) with probability model variables, including: known locations of Karners, soil type, land cover, slope, elevation and climate.
 For these reasons, our lab will begin cultivation efforts in 2017, such as planting additional host plants, such as shade grow lupine in our red pines. and nectar plants, such as Canadian horsehide and Spotted beebalm.
 Monitoring will be preformed and should any be found, protection of eggs from predation.

-The conservation efforts of the Prairie Sky Butterfly Lab during the 2017 season are supported in part by funding from the Wisconsin Department of Natural Resources, Managed Forest Lands, Monarch Watch.
+The conservation efforts of the Prairie Sky Butterfly Lab during the 2017 season are supported in part by funding from the Wisconsin Department of Natural Resources, Managed Forest Lands, and Monarch Watch at the University of Kentucky.
 They have also been supported by corporate sponsors such as Monsanto, Rackow Polymers, and individual donors like you.
 To become a sponsor or learn more about opportunities at the Prairie Sky Butterfly Restoration Project click here.